 The existing conditions plan indicates that there are no slopes greater than 25 percent on the subject property.
-Therefore, the Hearings Officer finds the application meets this requirement.
+The application meets this requirement.

 (C) To allow for a mix of different types of open space areas and flexibility in site design, private open space, meeting the size and dimension standards set forth in Table 702-4, may count toward the open space requirement.
 All private open space must meet the size and dimension standards set forth in Table 702-4.